endlesslydivided/FE-test-app/README.md

 > [!IMPORTANT]
 > Note: The AI service has limits that can be exceeded.

-# To start the application locally, run:
+ To start the application locally, run:

 ```bash
 npm run dev
 ```

-Credits for sign in:
+Credits to sign in:

 username =
 ```